YogaWorks Review: Is It Worth It?

 A review on Unsipped expanded on the positives of MyYogaWorks by reporting how much they loved the series options that were tailored for different goals and skill levels.
 For instance, some focused on flexibility for runners, while others were geared towards weight loss.

-Regarding the studio experience, we looked through reviews of different locations on sites like Yelp and ClassPass.
-We found overall that the studios rank highly online and average more than four stars out of five.
+Between Yelp and Classpass reviews, the studios rank highly online and average more than four stars out of five.
 Many reviews went into detail about how relaxing the classes were and how well the instructors guided each session.

 The most common negative comments we saw were about overcrowded classes, dirty facilities, and workouts that weren’t as challenging as desired.
 The class music choices also seem to be a polarizing feature, as we read reviews from people who both loved and hated them.